 What is Breast Reduction Surgery?

 Breast reduction surgery is an extremely rewarding procedure that can help both women and men alike to rid themselves of the debilitating and sometimes embarrassing effects of overly large breasts.
 Women with very large, pendulous breasts may experience a variety of medical problems caused by the excessive weight-from back and neck pain and skin irritation to skeletal deformities and breathing problems.
 Bra straps may leave indentations in their shoulders.
 And unusually large breasts can make a woman or a teenage girl-feel extremely self-conscious.
-Men and younger boys can also be afflicted with embarrassing large breast referred to as Gynecomastia.
+Men and younger boys can also be afflicted with embarrassing large breasts referred to as Gynecomastia.
 Dr. Sasson takes a special interest in helping adolescents in need of this procedure which can be life-changing.
 Dr. Sasson can help you attain breasts that are a more comfortable size and are more flattering to your overall appearance.
 Our commitment is to safe, effective breast reduction procedures and an outcome that makes you look and feel better than you imagined.

 Planning Your Surgery

 In your initial consultation, it’s important to discuss your expectations frankly with Dr. Sasson and to listen to his opinion.
-Every patient and every physician, as well has a different view of what is a desirable size and shape for breasts.
+Every patient and every physician as well as a different view of what is a desirable size and shape for breasts.